11 Benefits Of African Black Soap, How To Use, & Side Effects

 African black soap can calm down your skin, whether it is excessively dry, eczema-affected or with skin allergies (8).
 It helps in clearing and soothing rashes and itching.

 3. It Has Antibacterial Properties

 African black soap contains phytochemicalsi XBioactive plant compounds found in fruits and veggies that act against bacteria, viruses, and fungi. and oils derived from plants.
 These components are rich in flavonoidsi XA group of natural substances found in almost all fruits and veggies with anti-inflammatory and disease-fighting properties. , alkaloidsi XA vast group of naturally occurring organic compounds with antibacterial and antiviral properties. , and bioactive compounds that can fight bacterial infections and prevent further infection (1).

 4. It Is Safe For All Skin Types

 Synthetic soaps contain a lot of chemicals and artificial fragrances that destroy the acid mantle of your skin.
-African black soap contains plant products and is fragrance-free.
+African black soap contains plant-based organic products and is fragrance-free.
 It is extremely gentle and helps in balancing your skin’s pH without stripping it of moisture.

 5. It Is A Great Natural Moisturizer For The Skin

-As African black soap contains a concoction of oils, along with shea butter, it is incredibly hydrating and beneficial for dry and combination skin types.
+As African black soap contains a concoction of oils, along with shea butter, it is incredibly moisturizing and beneficial for dry and combination skin types.
 The butter and oils enrich the skin, lock in moisture, and keep it plump and hydrated.

 6. It Cleanses And Exfoliates The Skin Thoroughly

 African black soap is rich in vitamin E and other emollients.
-It exfoliates your skin gently, gets rid of dirt and dead skin cells, and prevents signs of aging.
+It exfoliates your skin gently, gets rid of dirt and dead skin cells, and is also known to help with anti-aging.
 Moreover, it is hypoallergenic and does not irritate your skin.
 This soap has antiseptic properties that can also soothe an itchy scalp (1).